sroze/kubernetes-vamp-router/README.md

 ## Where to run these containers?

+You have to run them on a machine which that:
+- Have kube-proxy running (to be able to connect to pods using services' IPs)
+- Is in the cluster network (to be able to actually route traffic to running containers)

-You have to run them on a machine which is in the cluster network and have kube-proxy running.
-The easiest way is to run them on a node of your cluster but running them outside just requires you to configure the networking and install kube-proxy.
+The easiest way is to run them on a public node of your cluster but running them outside just requires you to configure the networking and install kube-proxy.